 QUBIK-1 and QUBIK-2 will be used for testing, aiming at exploring the aforementioned objectives to the fullest.
 These will be investigated in-depth through a series of amateur radio experiments regarding the Identification and Tracking of Satellites.

 This part of the amateur radio experiments focuses on radio beacons and Telemetry transmissions, and they include:

 Digital modulation schemes may use a preamble or a postamble in order to provide narrow-band transmissions which can help facilitate tracking from RF spectra.
 Distinguishing between satellites can be achieved by estimating the differences in preamble/postamble length.
 However, since preambles in most framing schemes are often the same, this constitutes preamble not an ideal solution to allow unambiguous identification.

 By demodulating and then decoding the signals captured, this approach allows for identification via a call-sign or address within the packets.
 It requires full demodulation and decoding data chain.
 The assumptions required about SNR, RX sensitivity and RF collisions on narrow, non-spread-spectrum modulations will only compromise demodulation and decoding.

-Note that this is one of the experiments that LSF will be running as this experiment does not require any changes to be made in the existing workflow.
-Thus, it will be introduced in QUBIK as a control-case (since the team already utilizes it).
+Note that this is one of the amateur radio experiments that LSF will be running as this does not require any changes to be made in the existing workflow.
+Thus, it will be introduced in QUBIK as a control case (since the team already utilizes it).